More Sports:

 Rhys-Hoskins-Phillies-Bat-Spike-Brewers Bill Streicher/USA Today Sports

-Rhys Hoskins is signing with the Milwaukee Brewers.
-His classic playoff bat spike will keep him tied to Philadelphia for good though.
+Rhys Hoskins' playoff bat spike in 2022 will keep him tied to Philadelphia forever.

 Over the last few winters, we've passed the time by ranking things.
 We ranked every Eagles player, and Sixers player by position while also throwing in some other lists that weren't quite as fun.